Porgy and Bess: 1959 film

 A 1959 film adaptation, produced in 70 mm Todd-AO by Samuel Goldwyn, was plagued with problems.
 Rouben Mamoulian, who helmed the 1935 Broadway premiere, was hired to direct, but was subsequently fired in favor of director Otto Preminger, following a disagreement with the producer.
 Mamoulian urged making the film on location in South Carolina after a soundstage fire destroyed the sets.
 Goldwyn, who wasn't a fan of on location production, considered Mamoulian's request a sign of disloyalty.

 Robert McFerrin dubs the singing voice for Sidney Poitier and Adele Addison for Dorothy Dandridge, with Ruth Attaway and Diahann Carroll also dubbed.
 Although Dandridge and Carroll were singers, their voices were not considered operatic enough.
 Sammy Davis Jr. (Sportin' Life), Brock Peters (Crown), and Pearl Bailey (Maria) were the only principals who provide their own singing.
 André Previn's adaptation of the score won him an Academy Award, the film's only Oscar.
 An associated soundtrack recording was released on LP by Columbia Masterworks Records.
-For the soundtrack album, Cab Calloway performed the songs sung by the Sportin’ Life character because Davis's label, Decca records, released a competing album featuring Davis and Carmen McRae performing songs from the opera.
+For the soundtrack album, Cab Calloway performed the songs sung by the Sportin' Life character because Davis's label, Decca records, released a competing album featuring Davis and Carmen McRae performing songs from the opera.

 The Gershwin estate was disappointed with the film, as the score was substantially edited to make it more like a musical.
 Much of the music was ultimately omitted from the film, and many of Gershwin's orchestrations were either changed or completely scrapped.
 It was shown on network television in the U.S. only once, in 1967.
 Critics lambasted it for not being faithful to the opera, for over-refining the language grammatically, and for its "overblown" staging.
 The film was removed from release in 1974 by the Gershwin estate.
 In 2011, it was selected to the U.S. National Film Registry.

 Mike Medavoy and Bobby Geisler announced in 2019 that they are developing a re-envisioned and updated film version with the approval of the Gershwin estate.
 It is to be directed by Dee Rees.

 Other films

 Rhapsody in Blue (1945), the Warner Bros. biopic of Gershwin, features an extended musical scene recreating the opening of the original Broadway production of Porgy and Bess.
 Included was the original Bess, Anne Brown, recreating her performance.
 The scene includes a more elaborate (and historically inaccurate) arrangement of "Summertime", sung by Brown with a full chorus.
 However, the Catfish Row set design is a virtual duplicate of the one seen in the 1935 Broadway stage production.

-White Nights (1985) features Gregory Hines performing "There's a Boat Dat's Leavin' Soon for New York" as Sportin' Life.
+White Nights (1985) features Gregory Hines performing "There's a Boat Dat's Leavin' Soon for New York" as Sportin' Life, with Russian spoken words.
 Hines' rendition, before a Siberian audience, included a tap dance.
 Director Taylor Hackford pointed out in a special edition DVD release that it was necessary to locate a Russian woman of color (Helene Denbey) to portray Bess, as per Gershwin's stipulations.